Types of Chemical Peels

 What is the best type of chemical peel?

-Though it may surprise you, there is no one “best” type of chemical peel.
+Though it may surprise you, no “best” type of chemical peel exists.
 The best chemical peel for you will always be different than the best chemical peel for another patient, as a chemical peel must be matched with your skin type, tone, condition, and area of the body.
 In general, fair-skinned patients can be treated with stronger chemical peels than patients with darker skin tones, but again this varies depending on the needs and skin condition of the patient.
-Dr. Green always works with her patients to best match the chemical peel with their particular skin type, and is incredibly knowledgeable in treating patients with all skin types and skin tones.
+Dr. Green always works with her patients to best match the chemical peel with their particular skin type and is incredibly knowledgeable in treating patients with all skin types and skin tones.

 How do I get started with a chemical peel?

-If you are looking for a way to revitalize your skin and rejuvenate your appearance, a chemical peel is an excellent non-invasive treatment option that will provide you with the cosmetic results that you’re after.
-Chemical peels are a completely customizable treatment option that can be used to target and resolve a myriad of skin conditions including acne scars, age spots, discoloration, fine lines and wrinkles, melasma, and even rosacea.
-Chemical peels are designed to exfoliate the skin and eliminate dead skin cells from the top layer of the skin, which allows for healthier, brighter, more youthful looking skin.
-Dr. Green often incorporates chemical peels into the treatment plans of her patients as they are a quick, painless way to achieve an overall improved complexion without any downtime whatsoever.
+Suppose you are looking for a way to revitalize your skin and rejuvenate your appearance.
+In that case, a chemical peel is an excellent non-invasive treatment option that will provide you with the cosmetic results you’re after.
+Chemical peels are a completely customizable treatment option that can target and resolve many skin conditions, including acne scars, age spots, discoloration, fine lines and wrinkles, melasma, and even rosacea.
+Chemical peels are designed to exfoliate the skin and eliminate dead skin cells from the top layer, allowing for healthier, brighter, more youthful-looking skin.
+Dr. Green often incorporates chemical peels into her patients’ treatment plans as they are a quick, painless way to achieve an overall improved complexion without any downtime whatsoever.

-If you’re interested in refreshing the look and feel of your skin via treatment with chemical peels, Dr. Green is here to help.
-Dr. Green is a board-certified cosmetic dermatologist with over 25 years of experience providing the best in non-invasive cosmetic treatments, from Botox, Juvederm, Fraxel, Thermage, CoolSculpting, and laser treatments.
-Her dedication to her patients and to her practice is well-reflected by the fact that she is consistently voted as one of New York’s best physicians by New York Magazine, Super Doctors, and Castle Connolly.
+If you want to refresh your skin’s look and feel via chemical peel treatment, Dr. Green is here to help.
+Dr. Green is a board-certified cosmetic dermatologist with over 25 years of experience providing the best non-invasive cosmetic treatments, from Botox, Juvederm, Fraxel, Thermage, CoolSculpting, and laser treatments.
+Her dedication to her patients and practice is well-reflected because she is consistently voted one of New York’s best physicians by New York Magazine, Super Doctors, and Castle Connolly.
 To learn more about chemical peels and other non-invasive cosmetic treatments that will leave you looking and feeling like the best version of yourself, contact the office today to schedule a consultation with Dr. Green or call 212-535-3088 to create a customized skincare treatment plan for you.